Analytics

 Test Runs with one or more failing tests.
 Use this to estimate the triage load and verify that the failure volume is trending downward.

-Percentage of executions with inconsistent results for the same code (pass in one run, fail in another).
+Measures the percentage of executions with inconsistent results for the same code (pass in one run, fail in another) and tracks problematic tests.
 This is a noise indicator.

 Test Retry Trends